 Non-gripped u-bolt is the most common and simple installation to work as the pipe guide.
 It does not restrict axial movement.
 In non-gripped pipe u-bolt installation, one nut is placed on the top and the other on the bottom of the support beam.
 Both nuts are fixed, keeping a gap in between the pipe and the u-bolt surface.

 Gripped U-bolt: U-bolt as Anchor

 In gripped u-bolt configuration, the u-bolt work as an anchor and stop pipe movement at the support location.
-To work the pipe u-bolt as an anchor, the u-bolt needs to be installed such that there is no space in between the pipe and u-bolt.
-Both the bolts are placed at the bottom of the secondary support structure and tightened to snug against the pipe.
+To work the pipe u-bolt as an anchor, the u-bolt needs to be installed such that there is no space between the pipe and u-bolt.
+Both bolts are placed at the bottom of the secondary support structure and tightened to snug against the pipe.
 The friction force in between the clamp and pipe surfaces restricts the pipe movement in the axial direction to work as a directional anchor.
-However, with an increase in line stop axial forces, the frictional force may not be able to withstand the axial force may slip.
-This is the reason the use of u-bolt as anchors are limited to lower size pipes; usually up to 6-inch pipes.
+However, with an increase in line stops axial forces, the frictional force may not be able to withstand the axial force and may slip.
+This is the reason the use of u-bolt as anchors is limited to lower-size pipes; usually up to 6-inch pipes.

 Installation of U-bolts

 Installing a pipe U-bolt is very easy.
 The size of u-bolts is decided based on the pipe OD.
 All properly sized u-bolts come with threads and nuts.
 The only job is to drill the hole in the support beam, properly align the bolt through those holes, and tighten the nuts depending on the support type (anchor type or guide type).

 3 thoughts on “What is a U-bolt?
 Types, Installation, and Applications (With PDF)”

 Would be more useful if you gave some load data and recommended torque info.

 What would you recommend for larger pipe say 14″ to 20″?